wandak3/selfbot_myuu_discord/README.md

 I do not exchange in game currency for the usage of bot.
 Please notice this to avoid being scam.

 ## Feedback
-"I appreciate it so far it’s amazing"\n
+"I appreciate it so far it’s amazing"<br/>
-"You are a god of Myuu uwu"\n
+"You are a god of Myuu uwu"<br/>
-"10/10 greninja full stock hehe"\n
+"10/10 greninja full stock hehe"

 I personally thank you all for the feedback.
 It's beed a pleasure for helping you ease the grinding!